Sign up for the Family Tree Newsletter! Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you.

 8. Automate searching at your favorite site.

-Once you’ve created at least one family tree at the following genealogy websites, why not let the ’bots do the searching for you?
+Once you’ve created at least one family tree at the following genealogy websites, why not let the bots do the searching for you?
 Each site offers hints for potentially matching records on its site.
 Even if you don’t subscribe to all these sites and can’t fully view matches, it’s worth keeping track of what records are out there.
 Here’s a breakdown:

-• Ancestry.com: Hints show up as leaf icons next to individuals in the tree view; click on each leaf to review and accept or reject hints.
+- Ancestry.com: Hints show up as leaf icons next to individuals in the tree view; click on each leaf to review and accept or reject hints.
 Or, on an ancestor’s profile page, click Hints to see them.
 See all recent hints by clicking on the leaf in the far upper right corner of any tree.
-The dropdown menu under See All Recent Hints In lets you choose a tree to work with.
-Manage hint preferences on their site preferences page and request weekly, monthly or no email alerts for new hints on this page (click Delivery Options).
+The dropdown menu under See All Hints In lets you choose a tree to work with.
+Manage hint preferences on your site preferences page and request weekly, monthly or no email alerts for new hints on this page (click Delivery Options).

-• FamilySearch: In the tree view, blue icons indicate available hints.
-Click the icon to view, and click in the resulting popup window to review the hint or jump to a page where you can view all this person’s hints and accept or dismiss them.
-FamilySearch also offers Research Suggestions.
+- FamilySearch: In the tree view, blue icons indicate available hints.
+Click the icon to see, then review the hint or jump to a page where you can view all this person’s hints and accept or dismiss them.
+FamilySearch also offers “Research Suggestions.”
 Click the purple icon to view these tips.
 You can view both hints and Research Suggestions on the right side of a person’s page.

 9. Try some one-stop shopping.